spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

 A login policy can define the following types of boolean rules:

 - **allow** - allows the user to log in as a _non-admin_;
-- **admin** - allows the user to log in as an _admin_ - note that you don't need to explicitly **allow** admin users;
+- **admin** - allows the user to log in as an account-wide _admin_ - note that you don't need to explicitly **allow** admin users;
 - **deny** - denies login attempt, no matter the result of other (**allow** and **admin**) rules;
-- **deny_admin**:  denies the current user **admin** access to the stack, no matter the outcome of other rules;
+- **deny_admin** - denies the current user **admin** access to the stack, no matter the outcome of other rules;
+- **space_admin/space_write/space_read** - manages access levels to spaces.
+More on that in [Spaces Access Control](../spaces/access-control.md)

 If no rules match, the default action will be to deny a login attempt.

 Note that giving folks admin access is a big thing.
-Admins can do pretty much everything in Spacelift - create and delete stacks, trigger runs or tasks, create, delete and attach contexts and policies, etc.
+Admins can do pretty much everything in Spacelift - create and delete stacks, trigger runs or tasks, create, delete and attach contexts and policies, etc. Instead, you can give users limited admin access using the **space_admin** rule.

 !!! danger
     In practice, any time you define an **allow** or **admin** rule, you should probably think of restricting access using a **deny** rule, too.
 Please see the examples below to get a better feeling for it.